Natsu235/mds-pokeapp/README.md

 # PokéApp
 An Android application displaying informations about Pokémon using the [PokéAPI](https://pokeapi.co/).

+NOTICE: PokeAPI is currently undergoing maintennce to add Gen 8 Pokémon to their database.
+As such, PokéApp will not be able to retreive data from it until it's finished.

 <kbd><img width="260" height="530" src="assets/images/MainActivity.png" /></kbd>
 <img />
 <kbd><img width="260" height="530" src="assets/images/PokedexActivity.png" /></kbd>